Boston Favorites

 Our Recommendations

-Contessa (Back Bay): Rooftop glam meets Northern Italian elegance with sweeping city views.
+Contessa (Back Bay): Rooftop glam meets Northern Italian elegance with city views.
 Vanessa often dreams of the Spicy Lobster Capellini.

 Earl’s Kitchen + Bar (Prudential Center): Elevated comfort food and cocktails in a lively, trendy setting.
 Great for brunch or dinner.